Pavel Zakharov

-Pavel Zakharov (Павел Захаров; born 3 May 2001) is a Russian professional basketball player who is currently a free agent.
+Pavel Zakharov (Павел Захаров; born 3 May 2001) is a Russian professional basketball player for Nizhny Novgorod of the VTB United League.
 He played college basketball for the Gonzaga Bulldogs and California Baptist Lancers.

 Early life and career

-Zakharov was born in Sør-Varanger, Norway, and spoke Norwegian as a child.
+Zakharov was born in Sør-Varanger Municipality in Finnmark county, Norway, and spoke Norwegian as a child.
 In June 2017, he attended the adidas EuroCamp in Treviso, Italy.
 In the 2017–18 season, Zakharov played for the junior team of Russian club Zenit Saint Petersburg in the VTB United Youth League.
 In 21 games, he averaged 10.4 points and 3.5 rebounds per game.
 In January 2018, Zakharov joined the CSKA Moscow junior team at Kaunas qualifiers for the Adidas Next Generation Tournament.

 In the 2018–19 season, he played basketball for Montverde Academy, a prep school in Montverde, Florida with a prestigious basketball program.
 In November 2018, Zakharov drew attention as one of the best prospects at the National Prep Showcase in New Haven, Connecticut.
 During 2019 NBA All-Star Weekend, he attended the Basketball Without Borders camp.